redhat-developer/rhbk-quickstarts/README.md

 ## Reporting an issue

-If you believe you have discovered a defect in Keycloak, please open [an issue](https://github.com/keycloak/keycloak-quickstarts/issues).
+If you believe you have discovered a defect in _Red Hat build of Keycloak_, please open [a JIRA issue](https://issues.redhat.com/browse/RHBK).
 Please remember to provide a good summary, description as well as steps to reproduce the issue.

 ## Contributing